kasyan1337/notification_cwt/README.md

-Here’s a sample README.md file for your project:

-Expiring Soon Notification System
+# Expiring Soon Notification System

 This project is a notification system that alerts users about certificates that are about to expire.
 The system reads data from Excel files, displays a list of certificates that will expire soon, and allows users to select certain candidates to exclude from future notifications.
 It also includes a reminder to update the database root file every year in the second half of December.